nuagenetworks/nuage-ospdirector/Documentation/6.0/README.rst

 * **Phase 1: Install Red Hat OpenStack Platform Director**

   In this phase, you install Director on the Undercloud system by following the process in the Red Hat documentation.
+RedHat recommends to install the latest RHEL 7 release, which may be different from the one that was used for validation by Nuage at the time of writing.

 * **Phase 2: Download Nuage Source Code**